A Different Starting Point for Racket Web ApplicationsLast updated:

 - Why did such small changes produce so many questions?!

 This question salad is related to why I got confused when reading the guides.
 When I see a bunch of conventions stacking up to make something look magical, I get dizzy trying to find solid ground (If you are familiar with Node.js and its ecosystem, learning

 web-server from the guides was like learning Node’s

 http library, Express, and a few built-in configurations all at the same time).

 Now that we have a “naked” server application without connection management stuff, we can tack on details.
 You don’t have to read these items, but I want you to notice that the reasons are understandable in this context:

-Content-Type is a common header, it can be expressed as an argument to
+Content-Typeis also used frequently as a header, it can be expressed as an argument to

 As for the